cjphawes/hangman-project-three/TESTING.md

 ## Testing

 The program was tested constantly throughout the development process.
-I had multiple users try out my game to spot bugs or grammatical mistakes which they found and I corrected.
+I had multiple users try out my game on multiple web browsers to spot bugs or grammatical mistakes which they found and I corrected, or noted down in the [Compatibility issues](#compatibility-issues) section.

 ## Validation

 I used the [Code Institute Python Linter](https://pep8ci.herokuapp.com/#) to ensure sure the source code throughout was [PEP8](https://legacy.python.org/dev/peps/pep-0008/) compliant.
 No errors were found in all .py files.

 - run.py